coala/coala/docs/Developers/Writing_Native_Bears.rst

 we need some value named user\_input.
 Then it parsed our documentation comment and found a description for the parameter which was shown to us to help us choose the right value.
-After the needed values are provided, coala converts us the value into a string because we've provided the ``str`` annotation for this parameter.
+After the needed values are provided, coala converts the value into a string because we've provided the ``str`` annotation for this parameter.
 If no annotation is given or the value isn't convertible into the desired data type, you will get a ``coalib.settings.Setting.Setting``.